 Official class rankings by percentage in 10 percent increments are based on cumulative GPA and are computed for each class at the end of each academic year.
 Southwestern Law School does not provide cumulative GPA breakdowns within the 10% increments, breakdowns beyond the 10% increments, or actual numerical standings.
 Percentiles for class ranks are rounded up.
 For example, 10.01% is considered top 20%.

-Students from the part-time evening and PLEAS/Part-time day programs are ranked together.
+Students from the part-time Online, Evening, and PLEAS/Part-time day programs are ranked together.
+Students from the full-time Online and full-time residential programs are ranked together.
+SCALE students are ranked together.
 First-year students also receive an unofficial mid-year class rank.

 If a student receives a grade change due to an error (e.g., a scoring error on a final examination or paper) after ranks are calculated, the Registrar's Office will manually re-rank the student.
 Ranks for other students will not be impacted.
 Students will not receive a rank or manual re-rank for any semester or period in which they received an Incomplete.